gobeecode/jokr-ai/README.md

   ```
 - Enter the topic to tell the joke on.
 Default: any.
 - By default, the assistant uses ollama model and llama3.2 for generating a joke.
-- Wait for a few seconds for the brochure to be created.
+- Wait for a few seconds for the joke to be generated.